 Size matters when it comes to finding the right dog food.
-Large breeds carry around a lot of weight and therefore need a diet that is going to help support their hips and joints.
+Large breeds carry a lot of weight and therefore need a diet that will help support their hips and joints.

 Moderate calorie levels and lean proteins for muscle maintenance is the best way to prevent big dogs from putting on more weight than they should.
 This helps to support and protect the connective tissues that allow for comfortable joint movement.

 Many large breed dog foods also contain hip and joint supplements that protect against age and size-related deterioration of the joints.